 Commercial Arbitration & Litigation

 Companies typically prefer to resolve disputes and disagreements through negotiation.
 But when negotiations are unsuccessful, litigation or arbitration may result.
-GFA's partners are experienced in the financial aspects of litigation, whether in helping counsel and client to evaluate a potential action or providing expert witness testimony in its ultimate conclusion.
+GFA's partners are experienced in the financial aspects of arbitratiob and litigation, whether in helping counsel and client to evaluate a potential action or providing expert witness testimony in its ultimate resolution.

 We have assisted hundreds of clients with a variety of matters, including torts, contract matters, acquisition disputes, antitrust violations and more.
 In many of these cases, our work is used in the quantum phase of the proceedings.
 At other times, our assistance is sought in earlier stages, such as in developing financial analyses to address questions of price fixing or below cost pricing, or in evaluating characteristics alleged to be common to a potential plaintiff class for presentation at a hearing on class certification.